 Specialisterne translates from Danish as “The Specialists”, and is the name of the original Danish company and concept developed by Thorkil Sonne.
 Specialisterne Denmark and the Specialisterne trademark is owned by the Specialist People Foundation.

 The different Specialisterne operations around the world are truly socially innovative companies, using the characteristics of people with autism as a competitive advantage, and as a means to help people with autism secure employment.
 The majority of the employees in Specialisterne have a diagnosis on the autism spectrum, and work as consultants on tasks such as software testing, programming and data-entry for the corporate sector.

 At the core of Specialisterne is a five-month assessment program where candidates with autism go through different exercises, tasks and work situations.
-This assessment program helps our staff to see past the diagnosis to the candidate’s real personality, skill-set and potential.
+This assessment program helps our staff to look past the diagnosis to the candidate’s real personality, skill-set and potential.

-Licensing Specialisterne’s barrier-free recruitment and business model, is a major step on the path to achieving our goal to enable one million jobs for people with autism globally.
+Licensing Specialisterne’s barrier-free recruitment and business model, is a major step onto the path to achieving our goal to enable one million jobs for people with autism globally.
 The Specialist People Foundation now has Specialisterne licensees operating in a number of countries around the globe with more to come.
 Keep an eye on our website for upcoming announcements.